catkin/catkin_tools/docs/quick_start.rst

 - Implicit chaining via ``CMAKE_PREFIX_PATH`` environment or cache variable
 - Explicit chaining via ``catkin config --extend``

-For more information on the configuration summary and workspace chaining, see :doc:`Configuration Summary <config_summary>`.
+For more information on the configuration summary and workspace chaining, see :doc:`Workspace Configuration <mechanics>`.
 For information on manipulating these options, see :doc:`the config verb <verbs/catkin_config>`.

 .. note::